Articles from 2026

 The Two Rhythms of B2B Tech: What Palantir Gets Right That Most Companies Get Wrong

-Palantir built a company on the idea that software alone is not enough — you need engineers embedded with customers.
-That model has a name, a cost, and a hidden technical debt time bomb that most B2B companies are quietly sitting on.
+Palantir built a company on the idea that software alone isn't enough: you need engineers embedded with customers.
+That model has a name, a cost, and a hidden technical debt time bomb most B2B companies are quietly sitting on.

 Healthcare AI Will Be Won by Verticals.
 The Recipe Has Been Around for a Decade.

 Most healthcare AI companies are failing for the same reason.
-The ones winning are all running the same playbook — one that Palantir figured out long before anyone called it AI.
+The ones winning are running the same playbook: one Palantir figured out before anyone called it AI.
 Forward-deployed engineer.
 Ontology.
 Integrations.
-Then AI tooling, and only then.
+Then AI tooling.

 Penpal: Dispatch Tool Today, RPG Interface Tomorrow